-This privacy statement is made on behalf of Infrastructure Capital Australia Partners Pty Ltd [BZ1] (ACN 158 181 241 AFSL 470003).
-Infrastructure Capital Australia Partners Pty Ltd is committed to protecting your privacy and complying with the Australian Privacy Principles contained in the Privacy Act 1988 (Cth).
+This privacy statement is made on behalf of ICA Partners Pty Ltd [BZ1] (ACN 158 181 241 AFSL 470003).
+ICA Partners Pty Ltd is committed to protecting your privacy and complying with the Australian Privacy Principles contained in the Privacy Act 1988 (Cth).

 This Privacy Statement sets out our policy in managing personal information.
 We recognise that you are concerned about the privacy, confidentiality and security of information that you provide us.